 When we look at cosmological evolution outside our solar system, we so far see nothing resembling human love.
 We find no human warmth because so far there are no evident humans.
-Stars “cooperate” in galaxies, but stars also destructively collide and galaxies can collide as well.
+Stars “cooperate” in galaxies, but stars also destructively collide, and galaxies can collide as well.
 There are black holes at the centers of all galaxies which work away at eating up all the suns, planets, and moons spiraling around them (See Black Hole Apocalypse, on NOVA).
-These events may wipe out thousands of non-human intelligent life on other planets outside our solar system.
+These events may wipe out thousands of non-human intelligent life on planets outside our solar system.
 Surely God is “in charge” there as well, no?
 Well, no, not if God wound up the whole universe, set it spinning, and takes no “interpersonal” role in events thereafter.

 So, if God is not pure Love, and not even pure Cooperation, the most we can say is that God includes Love.
 God includes both loving peace and hateful war — both creation and destruction.
 But to avoid confusion with the appellations of the Old Desert Religions, this book about Nature’s Path of Continuing Creation, re-names the outdated anthropomorphic name of “God” to “Nature’s Path of Continuing Creation: The Growing, Organizing, Direction of the Cosmos.”